 According to the U.S. Department of Energy, "Under-inflated tires can lower the gas mileage by about 0.2% for every 1 psi drop in the average pressure of all tires".

-From our data, every 1 PSI drop equated to a drop of about 3% in range - so while it follows the same drop pattern, its effect is much more pronounced.
+From our data, every 1 PSI drop equated to a drop of about 3% in the range - so while it follows the same drop pattern, its effect is much more pronounced.

 The reason tire pressure has a bigger effect on electric scooters is likely due to their much lower speed and less air resistance.